Ethan-Ming/geoRent_predictionAI/README.md

 there are already ML projects like @ to predict "fair price" , if you looking for 1 simple number i recommandto check out

-this project is ment to dive into the specific price of each feature, like what makes initial deposit low.?
+this project is meant to dive into the specific relation between price and  each feature, like:

+-what makes the initial deposit low.?

-how distance to nearest station and closeness to downtown affect price differently , by how much? so you can balance between walk distance and proproity loaction for best ban of buck .
+-how distance to nearest station and closeness to downtown affect price differently , by how much?

+- etc.. name your relasion

+So you can balance between walk distance and property location for the best ban of buck. or know what to look for low deposit in

 ---

 ### key features

-- ** data preprocessing**:
+-**  data preprocessing**:
  - handling missing values
  - handling categorical and numric values globally
+ -
-- ** model devlpoments**:
+-** model devlpoments**:
- - a feature selection model achived an r^2 of 0.68
+ - a feature selection model achived an r^2 of 0.6
+ -
-- ** Webui **:
+-** Webui **:
  - under devolpment